 Embarking on a Corsica holiday but don't have enough time to explore the entire island?
-We've dreamed up what would surely be the perfect week in Corsica.
+We've dreamed up what we believe to be the best way to spend one week in Corsica.

-For those embarking on a holiday to Corsica, there is an incredibly diverse array of attractions awaiting you on the island.
+For those embarking on a week in Corsica, there is an incredibly diverse array of attractions awaiting you on the island.
 From beautiful beaches and majestic mountains, to fascinating food and cultural cities, choosing what to see and do during your Corsica holiday can be a challenging prospect.

-In an ideal world, your holiday in Corsica will provide ample time to explore and discover the best of what the island has to offer.
+In an ideal world, your Corsica holiday will provide ample time to explore and discover the best of what the island has to offer.
 Many, however, will find themselves visiting the island for only a week and with little scope for traversing the whole of Corsica.

-We’ve tried our best to overcome time obstacles and dream up the perfect week in Corsica, transporting you from highlight to highlight on an anti-clockwise journey around the island.
+We’ve tried our best to overcome time obstacles and dream up the perfect Corsica itinerary, transporting you from highlight to highlight on an anti-clockwise journey around the island in just one week.